Articles in this section

 htmlString += "</table>";

-//Save the string in html document
+// Save the string in ab HTML document

 StreamWriter writer = File.CreateText("Data.html");